reduxframework/redux-framework-4/redux-templates/readme.txt

 </ul>

 <h4>🚀 SUPPORTED PLUGINS</h4>
-StarterBlocks works with all plugins that support Gutenberg, but it has been tested specifically with the following to ensure complete compatibility.
+ReduxTemplates works with all plugins that support Gutenberg, but it has been tested specifically with the following to ensure complete compatibility.
 <ul>
 <li>see Page Builder Plugins above 🙂</li>
 <li>see Gutenberg-specific Plugins below 🙂</li>